 - Select Sync Google Docs, Sheets, Slides, and Drawing files

 Once the setting is enabled, you’ll see an offline icon that tells you which files have been saved on your local drive.
 You can also switch the toggle to “Offline preview” to display the documents that are available for viewing and editing without the internet connection.
 Documents and files not accessible offline will turn gray.

 To help you, Google Drive makes all the files you’ve recently accessed automatically available offline.
 In addition, you’re also able to right-click and change the toggle on the “Available offline” setting for each file.

-Replace Google Docs with Collabio to co-edit documents offline
+Replace Google Docs with Craft to edit documents offline

 Faster backup and sync for all your files on Mac